 Though Ball and Chain is among the best, Hoy Como Ayer is also worth noting for it’s romantic atmosphere.

-Even if you decide to forego the class and just throw yourself into the mix, expect to get asked to dance by nicely dressed men who are going to spin you around (and around.)More Info (click to show all)
+Even if you decide to forego the class and just throw yourself free into the mix, expect to get asked to dance by nicely dressed men who are going to spin you around (and around.)More Info (click to show all)

 7. Indulge in a water activity